 The Psychology program at Tusculum University prepares graduates who pursue a variety of professional opportunities.

-The major provides students an exploration of the broad field of psychology while encouraging the development of active, responsible citizenship.
-The latter emphasis is the focus of the Civic Arts that characterize the Tusculum University curriculum.
+The major provides students the opportunity to explore the broader field of psychology while encouraging the development of active, professional, ethical, and responsible citizenship.
 To this end, the program strongly emphasizes the integration of classroom knowledge and scientific thinking with real-life applications.